erc-dynamics/Matlab_cart_pole_cosimulation/README.md

 end
 ```

-The build process is finished.
-You can start the simulation and run the code.
+The build process is complete.
+You can now initiate the simulation and execute the code.

 ## License and Usage